-Later that week, Kel arrived home mentioning that our neighbours were selling their 4WD camper trailer.
+Later that week, Kel arrived home, mentioning that our neighbours were selling their 4WD camper trailer.
 Buying something like this trailer wasn’t a new conversation for us.
 It’s something we’d considered buying a few years ago.
 But with the shine of new adventures in our eyes, of new places and seeing new things, we went to take a closer look.

 I think you know where this is going.
 They say you don’t cut your hair when you’re sad, and you certainly shouldn’t look at perfectly good camper trailers when you’ve got itchy feet.
-Less than an hour later, I was transferring money out of my savings account to buy it.
+Yet, less than an hour later, I was transferring money out of my savings account to buy it.

 I certainly hope that’s not the case.

 Because for now, even the inspiration I get from planning some shorter trips and maybe one day a big one is enough.
 A few of you suggested that I might need a holiday or something to prepare for and look forward to that wasn’t work-related.
-Let’s say I went big on that one quite unexpectedly.
+So let’s say I went big on that one quite unexpectedly.
 Haha.

 It’s been ONE YEAR, almost, since I left my job!

-To think that this time last year was when I gave notice on my job and decided that it was time to do my own thing.
+To think that this time last year was when I gave notice at my job and decided that it was time to do my own thing.
 Only one year!
 In some ways, it has gone so fast, but in others, I’ve felt every single day of that year.
 What about you?
 Has 2019 sped by for you too?
 Or dragged on?

 At first, it felt like I was chasing something that always seemed a little out of reach.
 The next client, a more substantial take home or more in my savings account.
 I blamed it on wanting security and needed to know that I had enough.
 But in reality, I was scared.
-But I’ve always had enough, such is the privilege of my life, and have never felt afraid for my survival.
+But I’ve always had enough, such as the privilege of my life, and have never felt afraid for my survival.

 The best part about owning a digital agency is that it’s a pretty broad umbrella of offerings.
-We do a lot more photography than we ever have before, loads of content curation and management and it’s been a while since I said yes to a website project (dear lord, save me from WordPress hell, haha).
+We do a lot more photography than we ever have before, loads of content curation and management, and it’s been a while since I said yes to a website project (dear lord, save me from WordPress hell, haha).